Hospital ERs in Bergen, Montclair Closed By Nationwide Ransomware Attack

 This year alone, cyberattacks have diverted ambulances from hospitals in Connecticut, Pennsylvania, Florida and Idaho.
 Nationwide, 209 such attacks have been reported in 2023, up from 162 last year.

-Local police departments, school districts and government agencies at all level have been targets, but healthcare providers have been victimized more often than all the others, experts say.
+Local police departments, school districts and governmental agencies at all levels have been targets, but healthcare providers have been victimized more often than the rest, experts say.

 Recovering from cyberattacks can take weeks, according to John Riggi, the American Hospital Association’s national advisor for cybersecurity and risk.